Search

 Open your internet browser.

-The HFS front-end page should load, showcasing all of the files that have been shared from the server.
+The HFS front-end page should load, showcasing all of the files that are being shared from the server.

 Tip